msabramo/tarcolor/README.md

 # tarcolor

-A Perl program that can color the output of `tar tvf` (tested with bsdtar 2.6.2 on OS X 10.6.8) similarly to the way `ls` would
+A Perl program that can color the output of `tar tvf` (tested with bsdtar 2.6.2 and GNU tar 1.26 on OS X 10.6.8) similarly to the way `ls` would

 By Marc Abramowitz [http://marc-abramowitz.com](http://marc-abramowitz.com)